-Before we can begin our discussion in more detail, it will be helpful to establish some basic definitions of properties of payoff matrices, as well as properties of some kinds of relationships between measures and payoffs.
-To begin with, in our model payoff values for contests between different strategies are described by a payoff matrix (denoted $A{ij}$ , where i and j indicate specific genotypes).
+It will be helpful to establish some basic definitions of properties of payoff matrices, as well as properties of some kinds of relationships between measures and payoffs.
+To begin with, in our model payoff values for contests between different strategies are described by a payoff matrix (denoted A{ij} , where i and j indicate specific genotypes).

 One payoff property on which the coevolution community has focused has been the issue of intransitivity.
 Loosely speaking, a matrix is transitive if and only if there are no cycles in its payoff matrix.
 It turns out that intransitivity is not the only important attribute of payoff matrices which make eliciting objective measures difficult, but it is a good place to start.
 Below we formally define weak transitivity and its stricter form, strong transitivity.
 Strong transitivity will be used immediately following in the paper; weak transitivity will be used later on.